Intro to Speculative Memoir

 - The Tale of Plagues and Carnivals by Samuel R. Delany.

-We'll also look at the methodology used by Saidiya Hartman in Wayward Lives, Beautiful Experiments, itself a product of speculative archival work that Hartman calls “critical fabulation,” as well as a new form of speculative memoir called “autofabulation,” which I develop in my forthcoming book, The Ecology of Art, Strike!.
+The asynchronous version also looks at the methodology used by Saidiya Hartman in Wayward Lives, Beautiful Experiments, itself a product of speculative archival work that Hartman calls “critical fabulation,” as well as a new form of speculative memoir called “autofabulation,” which I develop in my forthcoming book, The Ecology of Art, Strike!.

-Finally, we'll work through a series of autofabulation-based prompts that will allow you to walk away from the workshop with initial drafts of flash pieces in the genre.
+Finally, we worked through a series of prompts that allowed participants to walk away from the workshop with initial drafts of flash pieces in the genre.

 Availability

-This workshop will be held live by fifth wheel press via Zoom.
-An asynchronous version will be available via Itch.io after the live session.
+This workshop will be held live by fifth wheel press via Google Meet.